SaySaeqo/krita-scripts/README.md

 # Changelog

-- Added exporting as page (without need to create new empty document after saving current page)
+- Added: exporting as page (allows to keep current document after saving it as a next page)
 - Fixed: missing text on the tools dropdown